Obsessive-Compulsive Disorder (OCD) Treatment

 At Leap Counseling, I use ERP as my main treatment method for OCD.
 I also incorporate some aspects of Acceptance and Commitment Therapy (ACT), which is considered an empirically-supported adjunctive treatment, or a treatment that can be added to improve response to ERP.
 ACT involves elements of mindfulness, acceptance of difficult thoughts and emotions, and a focus on identifying and behaving in line with our values.
 Each of these concepts is consistent with or can boost the goals of ERP.

 Regardless of whether you seek treatment at Leap or somewhere else, it’s important to receive treatment from a clinician with specialized training in OCD.
 It’s not enough for a clinician to just say they can treat OCD, especially if they list OCD along with a whole laundry list of other disorders or problems that they treat.
 Dr. Wood is an OCD and anxiety specialist who has treated or supervised the treatment of hundreds of OCD cases over several different settings.
-You can be confident you have a clinician who knows what they’re talking about and cares about using treatments that are shown to work.
+You can be confident you have a clinician who knows what they’re talking about and who cares about using treatments that are shown to work.

 OCD wants us to keep playing its game, to find certainty at all costs.
 It wants to convince us that uncertainty is the ultimate enemy.
 But learning to accept uncertainty, to welcome it in, can be beautiful!
 Through ERP, we can change the way we think of uncertainty.
 We can become empowered to act even with intrusive thoughts or doubt.
 Instead of being trapped by doubt and fear, we can learn to have faith that we can handle what life throws at us.
 Uncertainty is not a threat; it's a leap of faith.